bede/vespasian/README.md

 **MacOS**

+An `x86_64` Miniconda installation is required in order to install Vespasian.

 - If your Mac has an Intel processor, skip this step.
-Otherwise, run:
+Otherwise:

   ```bash
   arch -x86_64 zsh